-a) A second category of participants in the WPCPC are liaisons from chartered town commissions and boards with official regulatory or decision-making roles.
+- a) A second category of participants in the CRC are liaisons from chartered town commissions and boards with official decision-making roles.
 The role of liaisons is to actively participate in discussions and deliberations on topics that are relevant to their expertise, interests, and responsibilities.
-Liaisons are also charged with bringing ideas and concerns of their committee or board to WPCPC discussions and inform their fellow committee/board members about WPCPC deliberations.
-Liaisons, from the Select
+Liaisons are also charged with bringing ideas and concerns of their committee or board to CRC discussions and information their fellow committee/board members about CRC deliberations.
+However, liaisons will not be asked to weigh in on agreement-seeking consensus recommendations.

+- b) The following entities may be invited to appoint a liaison.

+- Select Board

+- Historical Commission

+- Planning Board